kmjc/PsrPopPy2/README.md

 -----------
 Added rrat generation and detection part.

 To use single pulse snr use --singlepulse in populate and dosurvey.
-This will also generate a burst-rate based on a unifomr distrubution.
+This will also generate a burst-rate based on a uniform distrubution.

+Additions
+1. Can now draw samples from histograms for P, L, Z, R (eg. -pdist d_g -dgf <dist_file>.
+Generate dist_file using make_d_g.py)
+2. Single Pulse SNR and Burst Rate for Radio Transients (use --singlepulse in populate and dosurvey)
+3. wxHist and wxView now support burst rate.

 Old Info